-Jah Elyse Sayers (they/them) is a fourth-year doctoral student in Environmental Psychology.
+Jah Elyse Sayers (they/them) is a doctoral student in Environmental Psychology.
 They use poetic and participatory methods to study the ways queer and trans Black, indigenous, and people of color (QTBIPOC) make and maintain place and the factors that support QTBIPOC placemaking.
 They frequently work with ideas of belonging, disposability, histories, and futurity whether they are crafting clocks from scrap metal; facilitating Afrofuturism workshops; making performance art; or researching the ways QTBIPOC turn pathologized and discarded geographies into sites of home, dreaming, scheming and liberation.

 Prior to starting at the Graduate Center, Jah earned their B.A. in urban studies, specializing in anthropology, at Columbia University.
 Their undergraduate thesis focused on spatial contestation between residential and non-residential members of Greenwich Village, specifically examining use of public space on and around the Christopher Street Pier by queer and transgender youth of color and the ways gay-identified spaces in the neighborhood often exclude the most vulnerable of queer-identified people.